Looking to buy a bike pump but unsure which one to get?

-On top of that, a similar bike pump with digital air gauge generally cost more.
+On top of that, a similar pump with a digital air gauge generally costs more.
 You’re paying for the electronics instead of the build quality.

-For that reason, I’d recommend to stick with the old school analogue gauge.
+For that reason, I’d recommend sticking with the old-school analog gauge.
 They won’t let you down.

-PRO TIP : Go for a bike pump with analogue air pressure gauge.
+Geek Tip : Go for a pump with analogue air pressure gauge.

 Frequently Asked Questions

-1. Can the bike pump inflate the car tire?
+1. Can I use a bike pump to inflate the car tire?

-Yes it can since car tires are the standard Schrader valves.
-However, it’ll take a lot of effort to fully inflate a car’s tire as they've a much higher volume compared to a road bike tire.
+Yes, it can since car tires are the standard Schrader valves.
+However, it’ll take a lot of effort and time to fully inflate a car’s tire as they have a much higher volume compared to a road bike tire.

 At 32psi/2.2bar, the car tire has about 10L of air volume compared to the bike tire which has approximately 4L at 85psi/5.9bar.

-2. How do I convert a Presta to Schrader valve?
+2. How do I convert a Presta to a Schrader valve?

-You can convert Presta to Schrader valve using a screw in adapter.
-By using this adapter, you can inflate your road bike tires at the gas station, since the pump inflator heads only support Schrader valves.
+You can convert Presta to Schrader valve using a screw-on adapter.
+By using this adapter, you can inflate your bicycle tires at the gas station, since the pump inflator heads only support Schrader valves.